TiciaD/TicTacToe/pseudocode.md

 - Board
     - createBoard() ---> function to generate HTML for creating board
     - `board.array` ---> array with data from tiles clicked contained in it
-    - `board.tilesClicked` ---> stores count of tiles that have been clicked
+    - `board.tilesClicked` ---> stores count of tiles that have been clicked, increments each time onPress(true)

 - Game
     - init() ---> function to set onload state, where it starts a new Game and DISPLAY empty board and rest of HTML